zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

       </ul>
     </li>

-The appended HTML follows the normal layout for a Kendo Menu drop down panel.
+The appended HTML follows the normal layout for a Kendo UI Menu drop down panel.
 Inside that panel, we include the other elements we need to hold our displayed data:

 This element will be displayed as the menu item, and will be set to the number of items in the cart.

     <span class='cm-count'></span>

-This list element will become a Kendo ListView widget that lists each item in the cart:
+This list element will become a Kendo UI ListView widget that lists each item in the cart:

     <ul></ul>